-Shoulder season is considered by veteran travelers [as well as those new to the game] to be the best of the best for traveling in off season Europe.
+Shoulder season is considered by veteran travelers to be the best of the best for traveling in Europe.

-The weeks roughly aligned from mid-September to mid-November, and between mid-March and mid-May, are quickly becoming the sweetest seasonal spots to travel to western Europe.
+The weeks roughly aligned from mid-September to mid-November, and between mid-March and mid-May, are quickly becoming the sweetest seasonal spots to travel practically anywhere in Europe.

-Travelers choose shoulder season as the best season to visit Europe not only because of economics, but perhaps more importantly, the free-dom from traveling in Europe with the rest of the world!
+Travelers choose shoulder season as the best season to visit Europe not only because of better prices, but more importantly, the freedom from traveling in Europe with the rest of the world!

-In translation, this means there are across the board discounts during shoulder season travel, while the hordes of summer tourists have all gone home.
+To translate: this means there are across the board discounts and deals for travelers during shoulder season, and the hordes of summer tourists have all gone home.

-During off peak travel season, prices for every part of your trip will be more reasonable than during peak season.
+Traveling in off peak travel season, finds prices for every part of your trip more reasonable than during the peak season of summer travel.

-Hotels drop their Fall rates due to dwindling customers, and in Spring they've not yet raised rates in anticipation of peak summer crowds.
+Hotels drop their rates in fall due to the dwindling number of customers, and in spring they've not yet raised rates in anticipation of peak summer crowds.

-They’re often open to negotiating room rates and are eager to win your business.
+Hoteliers are often open to negotiating room rates, being eager to win your business.

-Local transportation is cheaper and much more accessible, with fewer tourists to ride.
+Local transportation is more easily accessible and often cheaper, with fewer tourists to ride.

-Even restaurants offer seasonal price adjust-ments and will eagerly welcome you through their doors.
+Even restauranteurs offer seasonal price adjustments and eagerly welcome you through their doors.

-Though more and more travelers look to off peak travel season as the best season to visit Europe, the crowds of Spring and Fall remain magically thinned out from the masses of summer tourists.
+Though more and more tra-velers look to the off peak travel season as the best season to visit Europe, the number of tourists in spring and fall remains magically minimal from the masses of the summer season.

-Attractions are operating full tilt, especially if you travel within a few weeks either side of peak travel season.
+Attractions are operating full tilt, especially if you travel within a few weeks either side of the peak travel season.
 As crowds thin, schedules shorten, but with fewer people to contend with, visits to museums and major sites are blissfully pleasant.

-The weather during shoulder season for travel throughout Europe is mild and tolerable.
+Weather during shoulder season throughout Europe is mild and tolerable, if not comfortable.

-While shorter days and jackets will be the norm for your trip, it’s easier to get around, it takes less time to get where you're going, and it's easier to get into the places you want to see.
+While shorter days and jackets will be the norm, it’s easier to get around and get where you're going, plus it takes less time to get into the places you want to see.

 For most sights and attractions, there are no lines to maneuver, allowing you to walk right in!

-The simple fact that there are no entrance lines to endure for hours just to get into major attractions, allows you to intensify your travel schedule and see more of what you came to Europe for.
+The simple fact that there are few, if any, entrance lines to endure for hours just to get into major attractions, allows you to intensify your travel schedule and see more of what you came to Europe for.

 Shoulder season travel throughout Europe is almost perfect.